Escape-Games-by-Thought-Works/crypto-challenge/README.md

 Finish Alex's work by implementing the IDEA decryption algorithm.
 She's done a lot of the work for you and has structured her code to make it as easy as possible.
 She's also left some unit tests that show how her algorithm works.

+**The following description was written for the Python implementation, but the Ruby implementation works pretty similar.**

 ### The `Word` class

 The IDEA algorithm works using special variations of addition, multiplication, and bitwise xor.
 The `Word` class is a subclass of `int` that implements these operations using the normal `+`, `*`, and `^` operators as expected (the last operator is python's bitwise xor operation!)
 In addition, the `Word` class implements two methods: `m_inv()` and `a_inv()` which compute the multiplicative and additive inverses of a 16-bit block number for you.
 You will need to make use of these methods when computing the subkeys.